Find a DoctorPatient Portal

 Urine culture

-If an infection is persistent or recurrent, a urine culture helps determine the most effective UTI infection treatment by identifying the specific bacteria present.
+If an infection is persistent or recurrent, a urine culture helps identify the specific bacteria present and determine which antibiotic may work best.

 Urine PCR testing

-This advanced molecular technique detects bacterial DNA rapidly and accurately, offering faster and more comprehensive results (in comparison to urine culture).
-Especially useful in cases of recurrent or complex infections.
+This advanced molecular technique detects bacterial DNA and may provide faster, more detailed information than a standard urine culture in selected cases, especially for recurrent or complex infections.

 Cystogram